ritaban06/neurocord/README.md

 ## Usage

 ```
-/ask question:What is the meaning of life?
+/ask:What is the meaning of life?
-/ask question:Write a Python function to reverse a string
+/ask:Write a Python function to reverse a string
-/ask question:Explain quantum entanglement in simple terms
+/ask:Explain quantum entanglement in simple terms
 ```